nurturelabs-co/Liquid-OS/README.md

 )

 # Run the agent synchronously, conducting a conversation with the LLM.
-# Here the exchange should be very short: PydanticAI will send the system prompt and the user query to the LLM,
+# Here the exchange should be very short: LiquidOS will send the system prompt and the user query to the LLM,
 # the model will return a text response.
 See below for a more complex run.
 result = agent.run_sync('Where does "hello world" come from?') print(result.data)